w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

-Titles and link text are essential for some people with disabilities to understand the page purpose and to know where links go to.
-Explain that it is best practice to put information that is specific to the page first in titles and link text to favor efficiency.
+Titles and link text are essential for some people with disabilities to understand the page purpose and to know where links land.
+Explain that it is best practice to front-up information that is specific to the page in the page title and also in the link text so as to favor efficiency.

 #### Learning Outcomes for Topic